Distortion Resilience for Goal-Oriented Semantic Communication: Introduction

-Despite numerous efforts to reduce redundancy in SemCom, there is a potential drawback in terms of reduced energy efficiency due to information loss.
-As a consequence, efficient resource allocation plays a pivotal role in enhancing system performance, prompting research efforts into semantic resource allocation.
-As an example, the study in \cite{2022-Sem-RA-TextSem} introduces a new metric, subbed Semantic Spectral Efficiency, a metric contingent on task accuracy, to optimize the energy efficiency within semantic network.
-In tandem, the authors of papers \cite{2022-SEM-AdaptableSemanticCompression, 2022-Sem-BPRA-TaskOriented} designed a framework for task-oriented multi-user semantic communications.
-This framework empowers users to efficiently extract, compress, and transmit semantic information to edge servers.
+Despite numerous efforts to reduce redundancy in SemCom, there is a potential drawback in terms of information loss that significantly impairs the quality of data transmission.
+As a consequence, efficient resource allocation plays a pivotal role in enhancing SemCom system performance.
+As an example, the study in \cite{2022-Sem-RA-TextSem, 2023-Sem-SCRA-D2DVN, 2024-Sem-ARA-SCN, 2024-Sem-OIT-CSSN} introduces a new metric that is contingent on task accuracy, to optimize energy efficiency within SemCom networks.
+In tandem, the authors of papers \cite{2022-SEM-AdaptableSemanticCompression, 2023-Sem-TOSCN, 2022-FL-CompAided, 2023-FL-SCFL} design a framework for goal-oriented multi-user SemCom.
+This framework empowers users to efficiently extract, compress, and transmit semantic information to the edge servers.
 Notably, it features an algorithm for controlling compression ratios within the SemCom network.
-In the paper \cite{2022-Sem-StochasticRA}, a Stochastic Semantic Transmission Scheme (SSTS) was designed to minimize transmission and storage costs within the network, considering the uncertainty of users' demands.
-Moreover, the research presented in \cite{2022-Sem-QOERA, 2023-SemCom-EE-RSMA} leverages semantic rate and semantic accuracy to formulate Quality-of-Experience (QoE) metrics.
-They employ the distinctive QoE model to define the optimization problem, encompassing the number of transmitted semantic symbols, channel assignment, and power allocation, all predicated on the proposed approximate semantic entropy.
+In \cite{2022-Sem-StochasticRA}, a Stochastic Semantic Transmission Scheme (SSTS) is designed to minimize transmission and storage costs within the network, considering the uncertainty of users' demands.
+Researches presented in \cite{2022-Sem-QOERA, 2023-SemCom-EE-RSMA, 2023-Sem-RateSplitting} leverage semantic rate and semantic accuracy to define Quality-of-Experience (QoE) metrics and employ the distinctive QoE model to define the optimization problem, encompassing the number of transmitted semantic symbols, channel assignment, and power allocation.

+Although numerous researches have been made in terms of resource optimization, current goal-oriented SemCom approaches face two primary challenges:

+\begin{challenge}[Inconsistent semantic metrics] The challenge pertains to the effectiveness of existing optimization methods for SemCom systems, which heavily rely on various semantic metrics (e.g., semantic accuracy \cite{2022-Sem-QOERA, 2023-Sem-TOSCN, 2024-Sem-OIT-CSSN}, semantic completeness \cite{2022-SEM-AdaptableSemanticCompression, 2023-Sem-ORA-SAECS}, and semantic similarity \cite{2022-Sem-TextTransmission-RedudancyRemoval, 2022-Sem-RA-TextSem, 2023-Sem-NOMA}).
+Unfortunately, these semantic metrics exhibit inconsistency across different tasks.
+Specifically, the lack of uniformity necessitates the adaptation of optimization approaches to meet the unique requirements of each task.
+Consequently, the existing optimization techniques for SemCom suffer from a notable limitation: \emph{they lack applicability within a complex SemCom network comprising multiple AI tasks}. \end{challenge}